 This tutorial is designed to help you understand how library links work, to use them accurately and effectively in course materials, and to troubleshoot when they are not working properly.
 Didn't find what you were looking for?
 Email us at firstname.lastname@example.org for personalized assistance!

 The URL which appears in the address bar of your browser is normally not a persistent or permanent URL.
 It normally contains dynamically generated session information which will expire shortly thereafter.
-That means that if you use this link in your syllabus or Moodle course, it likely will not work for your students when they need to access the content, leading to stress and frustration all around.
+That means that if you use this link in your syllabus, or online course it likely will not work for your students when they need to access the content, leading to stress and frustration all around.

 Here is an example of an expired URL from an EBSCOhost database: